core-wg/oscore/draft-ietf-core-object-security.md

 * The first byte (Flag Byte, see {{fig-flag-byte}}) encodes a set of flags and the length of the Partial IV parameter.
     - The three least significant bits encode the Partial IV length, n.
 If n = 0 then the Partial IV is not present in the compressed COSE object.
 The value n = 7 is reserved.
     - The fourth least significant bit is the kid flag, k: it is set to 1 if the kid is present in the compressed COSE object.
-    - The fifth least significant bit is the context hint flag, a: it is set to 1 if the compressed COSE object contains a context hint, see {{auxiliary-data}}.
+    - The fifth least significant bit is the context hint flag, h: it is set to 1 if the compressed COSE object contains a context hint, see {{context-hint}}.
     - The sixth-eighth least significant bits are reserved and SHALL be set to zero when not in use.
 * The following n bytes encode the value of the Partial IV, if the Partial IV is present (n > 0).
 * The following 1 byte encodes the length of the kid, m, if the kid flag is set (k = 1).
 * The following m bytes encode the value of the kid, if the kid flag is set (k = 1).
-* The following 1 byte encode the length of the context hint, s, if the auxiliary data flag is set (a = 1).
+* The following 1 byte encode the length of the context hint, s, if the context hint flag is set (h = 1).
-* The following s bytes encode the context hint, if the context hint flag is set (a = 1).
+* The following s bytes encode the context hint, if the context hint flag is set (h = 1).
 * The remaining bytes encode the ciphertext.

 ~~~~~~~~~~~